benjaminion/upgrading-ethereum-book/src/book.md

 We can choose to use either group for public keys, as long as we use the other group for signatures: the pairing function doesn't care; everything still works if we swap the groups over.
 The [original paper](https://eprint.iacr.org/2018/483.pdf) describing BLS aggregate signatures has public keys in $G_2$ and signatures in $G_1$, while for Ethereum&nbsp;2 we made the opposite choice.

 The main reason for this is that we want public key aggregation to be as fast as possible.
 Signatures are verified much more often than they are aggregated &ndash; by far the main load on beacon chain clients currently is signature verification &ndash; and verification requires public key aggregation.
-So we choose to have our public keys to be in the faster $G_1$ group.
+So we choose to have our public keys in the faster $G_1$ group.
 This also has the benefit of reducing the size of the beacon state, since public keys are stored in validator records.
 If we were to use the $G_2$ group for public keys, the beacon state would be about 35% larger.

-The trade-off is that protocol messages (gossip) and beacon chain blocks are larger due to the larger signature size.
+The trade-off is that protocol messages and beacon chain blocks are larger due to the larger signature size.

 Fundamentally, verification of aggregate signatures is an "on-chain" activity that we wish to be as light as possible, and signature aggregation is "off-chain" so can be more heavyweight.